dreadflopp/dreads_modlist_patches/README.md

 # Introduction
 >TODO upate links when CMS has been launched\
+**The STEP guide is in beta and this mod list will remain in beta/WIP for as least as long as STEP is in beta.
+For now, consider this a work in progress.**
 This modlist a build for the [STEP: Core guide for Skyrim Special Edition](https://www.nexusmods.com/skyrimspecialedition/mods/31054).
 This means that this guide is a modlist based on STEP: Core.
 Everything you need to mod Skyrim is in this guide, you do not have to install anything prior following it.
 Almost everything in this build is optional, meaning you can use parts of it if that is what you want.

 **The mods featured in this build are chosen to be immersive and realistic.
 Realistic in a fantasy setting means believable.
-The mods should feel like they expand or enhances vanilla Skyrim, like they could have been there from the beginning**
+The mods should feel like they expand or enhances vanilla Skyrim, like they could have been there from the beginning.**

-**This build is made to be easy to install**
+### This build is made to be easy to install
 - No LOOT rules, every conflict is resolved with the patches.
 Run LOOT and you are done.
 - No bashed patch.
 Every level list conflict is fixed in the patches.
 - No merging of mods.
 Every patch is esl-flagged to make sure the plugin limit count is not reached.